-Antoni Cimolino is Artistic Director of the Stratford Festival and director of the 2013 productions of The Merchant of Venice and Mary Stuart.
+Antoni Cimolino is Artistic Director of the Stratford Festival and director of the 2015 productions of Hamlet and The Alchemist.

-Mr. Cimolino previously served as General Director of the Festival, managing all of its administrative functions.
-Before that he was Executive Director, during which time he oversaw the successful launch of a stability fund and an endowment foundation, and also improved the Festival’s infrastructure significantly by leading the design, consultation and funding process for four major construction projects between 2002 and 2008, including the renovation of the Festival’s Avon Theatre and the creation of its Studio Theatre.
+Among many other accomplishments in his previous roles as the Festival’s General Manager, General Director and Executive Director, Mr. Cimolino oversaw the successful launch of a stability fund and a $50-million endowment foundation, and also significantly improved the Festival’s infrastructure by leading the design, consultation and funding process for four major construction projects between 2002 and 2008, including the extensive renovation of the Avon Theatre and the creation of the Studio Theatre.

 Mr. Cimolino is passionate about enriching the lives of others through the education and practice of the arts.
 His dedication to this cause led him to spearhead the Festival’s involvement in a joint project with CUSO, Canada’s international volunteer co-operation agency, to establish a performing arts and educational centre in the city of Suchitoto, El Salvador.

-Now in his 26th season at the Festival, Mr. Cimolino is a respected artist and an influential leader and visionary worldwide.
+Now in his 28th season at the Festival, Mr. Cimolino is a respected artist and an influential leader in the global theatrical community.